Home Main menu

 (5.7 V8 Hemi, recommended for maximum performance)

-Fuel filter (gas engines) Two fuel filters are used.
+Fuel filter Gas engines only Two fuel filters are used.
 One is located at the bottom of the fuel pump module, the other is located inside the module.
 A separate frame mounted fuel filter is not used with any gasoline engine.
 They do not require normal scheduled maintenance.
 Filters should only be replaced if a diagnostic procedure indicates to do so.
 Normal scheduled maintenance not required Normal scheduled maintenance not required

 30 mo.